openedx/edx-platform/docs/en_us/developers/source/accessibility.rst

 descriptive text or other visual cues.
 However, to a user with a vision impairment, who does not have the benefit of visual context, these relationships are not obvious.
 Users who rely on speech to interact with their computers also need a label for addressing form elements.
-If you correct use the ``<label>`` element, text is programmatically associated with a given form element, and can then be read to the user upon focus, or used to address the form element.
+If you correctly use the ``<label>`` element, text is programmatically associated with a given form element, and can then be read to the user upon focus, or used to address the form element using speech input.

 .. note:: Screen readers often enter "forms processing mode" when they encounter a form.
-This mode temporarily disables all keyboard shortcuts available to users so that key presses are passed through to the control, with the exception of ``TAB`` which, moves focus from one form field to the next.
+This mode temporarily disables all keyboard shortcuts available to users so that key presses are passed through to the control, with the exception of ``TAB``, which moves focus from one form field to the next.
 This means that context-sensitive help provided for form fields (such as UI help text adjacent to the form field) is not likely to be encountered by screen reader users.
 To remedy this situation, add an `aria-describedby